 We want our valued customers to be informed about their water quality.
 If you would like to learn more, please feel welcome to attend any of our regularly scheduled meetings.
+Regular scheduled meetings are the 3rd Tuesday of every month at the Village Hall (110 W. Central St.) Starting at 6pm.
 The source water assessment for our supply has been completed by the Illinois EPA.
-If you would like a copy of this information, please stop
+If you would like a copy of this information, please stop by City Hall or call our water operator at 309-392-2442.